-(#1754)(#2874)NOTE 3—The term, first AP, is used in this paragraph to differentiate this AP with the other APs that are part of the same AP MLD.
+(#6209)

+NOTE 2—In case that Beacon frame or Probe Response frame is transmitted by the transmitted BSSID in the same multiple BSSID set as the first AP if the first AP corresponds to a nontransmitted BSSID, the location of any of the transmitted elements can be either in the non-transmitted BSSID profile corresponding to the first AP, if the element is not inherited from the same element in the Beacon or the Probe Response, or utilized from the same element that resides in the Beacon or Probe response of the transmitted BSSID, if this element is inherited (see 35.3.2.3.1 Inheritance in the per-STA profile of Basic variant Multi-Link element). (#4385)

+(#5038)If an AP affiliated with an AP MLD performs a channel switch but can not announce it on its operating channel, then the same procedure described in the previous paragraph applies for each other AP affiliated with the same AP MLD as the AP.

+(#5038) NOTE — This might occur if an AP performs a second channel switch between the target time of a first channel switch and the time at which the AP will start beaconing on the new channel corresponding to the first channel switch.

-(#2295)When a first AP affiliated with an MLD is switching from an initial operating class/channel to a target operating class/channel at a target switch time using channel switch announcement procedure or extended channel switch announcement procedure, then:
+(#2295)When an AP (affected AP) affiliated with an MLD is switching from an initial operating class/channel to a target operating class/channel at a target switch time using channel switch announcement procedure or extended channel switch announcement procedure, then:

-(#2295)another AP affiliated with the AP MLD shall set the (#1430)Operating Class and Channel Number fields corresponding to the first AP that is reported in the Reduced Neighbor Report element in Beacon and Probe Response frames it transmits (or that the transmitted BSSID in the same multiple BSSID set as the other AP transmits if the other AP corresponds to a nontransmitted BSSID) before the target switch time to the initial operating class/channel,
+(#2295)another AP (reporting AP) affiliated with the AP MLD shall set the (#1430)Operating Class and Channel Number fields corresponding to the affectedAP that is reported in the Reduced Neighbor Report element in Beacon and Probe Response frames it transmits (or that the transmitted BSSID in the same multiple BSSID set as the reporting AP transmits if the reporting AP corresponds to a nontransmitted BSSID) before the target switch time to the initial operating class/channel,

-(#2295)another AP affiliated with the AP MLD shall set the (#1431)Operating Class and Channel Number fields corresponding to the first AP that is reported in the Reduced Neighbor Report element in Beacon and Probe Response frames it transmits (or that the transmitted BSSID in the same multiple BSSID set as the other AP transmits if the other AP corresponds to a nontransmitted BSSID) (#3320)at and after the target switch time to the target operating class/channel.
+(#2295)another AP (reporting AP) affiliated with the AP MLD shall set the (#1431)Operating Class and Channel Number fields corresponding to the affectedAP that is reported in the Reduced Neighbor Report element in Beacon and Probe Response frames it transmits (or that the transmitted BSSID in the same multiple BSSID set as the reporting AP transmits if the reporting AP corresponds to a nontransmitted BSSID) (#3320)at and after the target switch time to the target operating class/channel.

 35.13 EHT BSS operation